ammein/custom-code-editor/README.md

 > NOTE : You don't have to include `'js/filedirectory'` or `'css/filedirectory'` in it.
 APOSTROPHECMS will push based on `self.pushAsset()` that you may found in [ApostropheCMS Push Asset Documentation](https://apostrophecms.org/docs/tutorials/getting-started/pushing-assets.html#configuring-stylesheets).
 Easy right ?

-### Why I cannot switch other themes or other modes by scripting ?
+## Why can't I switch to other themes or other modes by scripting ?
-As I already mentioned in Push Asset section , by default we only push asset that are ONLY defined modes.
+As I already mentioned in the Push Asset section, by default we only push asset that are defined modes.
 It detect by your modes name and push.
 The rest of the modes will not be available in your browser.
-This is due to performance where Ace Editor contains more than 10 js files for all modes.
-If you really want to do by scripting that can switch themes or maybe other modes via scripting , you have to push ALL ACE's JS files in order to do that.
+This is due to performance where the Ace Editor contains more than 10 js files for all modes.
+If you really want scripting that can switch themes or maybe other modes via scripting, you have to push ALL ACE's JS files in order to do that.
 Here is the code :

 ```javascript
 ace : {